LYANGEND/hello-rails-backend/README.md

 ## GETTING STARTED

-To get started, you need to install the necessary dependencies.

 Run the following commands

-- To install the dependencies: `npm install`
+- To install the dependencies: `bundle install`
+- To create the local database: `rails db:create`
-- To start the server: `npm start`
+- To seed the database: `rails db:seed`

 ## About me